cgorshing/mule-module-rest-router/README.md

 REST Router Module
 ===========

-A Mule module for implementing REST Routers whit-in flows.
+A Mule module for implementing REST Router whit-in flows.
 The module includes a custom router that will dispatch the message to the inner message processors as long as the URI matches and the processors are attached to the right HTTP method.

 Installation
 ------------